 - Provide the customer with a dated receipt

 Violating state law regarding open containers is treated as a petty offense and is punished with a fine of up to $1,000.
 If a driver who was previously convicted of an open container offense is found guilty of subsequent offenses within a year, he or she could face the suspension of his or her license.
 Underage drivers who are convicted of violating the open container law could face license suspension for a first-time offense.
 Subsequent offenses will result in a mandatory license revocation.

-If you are facing charges for violating Illinois’s open container law, you need a criminal defense attorney on your side to help you navigate the justice system.
+If you are facing charges for violating Illinois’s open container law, or a DUI, you need a criminal defense attorney on your side to help you navigate the justice system.
 At the Law Office of Steven Fine, we have been protecting the rights of our clients for over 20 years and would be honored to the same for you as well.
 These offenses should not be taken lightly, especially given the impact they could have on your future.